The acquisition between Amazon and Whole Foods Market has now officially gone through. What does this mean for food shoppers in the UK?

 In the future, Amazon Lockers are going to be added to selected Whole Foods Market stores.
 This will allow you to buy something as usual from Amazon and have it shipped to your local Whole Foods Market store.
 You can then pick it up when you do your food shop (and even use it to return any items you need to).

-This makes me wonder that they’ll also expand the amount of stores they have open in the UK as well – but only time will really tell.
+This makes me wonder if they will also expand the number of stores they have open in the UK as well – but only time will really tell.

 Will it impact us – the consumers?

 From my point of view, when it comes to buying food, we are very conscious about our food budget.
 We go for cheap products, rather than looking at where they’ve come from.
 Now I know this isn’t great in terms of how things have been treated, but the costs really do have an impact.